leafOfTree/vim-project/README.md

 ### Auto detect projects

-By default, `vim-project` automatically detect a new project when opening any file under it.
+By default, `vim-project` will detect new projects which contain `.git,.svn,package.json` when opening any file under them.

-The record is saved to either `~/.vim/vim-project-config/_add.vim` or `~/.vim/vim-project-config/_ignore.vim`.
-You can manually add or modify projects in these files later.

-`vim-project` will find projects which contain files like `.git,.svn,package.json`.

 ```vim
 let g:vim_project_config = '~/.vim'